EricKit/nest-user-auth/README.md

 `JWT_EXPIRES_IN` Seconds until token expires.
 If not set, there will be no expiration.

+`EMAIL_ENABLED` If email services should be used, EMAIL\_\* fields are required if enabled.

 `EMAIL_SERVICE` Nodemailer "Well Known Service" https://nodemailer.com/smtp/well-known/

 `EMAIL_USERNAME`, `EMAIL_PASSWORD` Information for the SMTP service.
 On Mailgun it is the credentials under Domains -> SMTP Credentials.
 Use the SMTP service, not the API.

 `EMAIL_FROM` The email address the program will use as the from address.

+`TEST_EMAIL_TO` When running tests, where emails will be sent.
+This should be a real email address you own to verify emails are getting out.

 ### Start the server